Groovie Goolies: French version

 In 1983, a tie-in album was issued in France by Magical Ring Records under the show's French title Les Croque Monstres.
 The only English-language song that was translated into French was the theme song, and a band performed the song to promote the album dressed as the show's characters.
 The record includes a strange assortment of monster-themed tunes and covers of hits by artists such as Taxxi ("Not Me Girl"), Sylvester ("Do Ya Wanna Funk"), and The Doobie Brothers ("Long Train Runnin'").
 The album was reissued on CD in 2013 by Balthazar Music with a slightly different track order.

-Czechoslovakian version
+Czechoslovak version

 In 1992, Bonton Records issued a pair of albums titled Bubušou 1 and 2.
 Combined, the two albums include renditions of all 33 of the songs featured on the show, with Czech lyrics adapted by Jiří Josek.